postgresqlfr/contrats/2024.pgday.fr/pgdayfrance_2024_sponsorship_contract_v14.md

 4.  that the Business undertakes to supply to PostgreSQLFr its brand according to the type of Advertising Partnership established at section 2 of the contract as defined in Attachment A;
-5. That PostgreSQLFr will organise an international event in Montpellier, FRANCE, in June 2024 called "PG Day France 2024".
+5. That PostgreSQLFr will organise an international event in Lille, FRANCE, in June 2024 called "PG Day France 2024".

 Section 1.
 Preamble